vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 :information_source: **Tip:** After the infrastructure is created, changes to the `vsi` variable won't change the VSI image.
 The restriction is in place so that you don't inadvertently create an outage or lose data.

-The following example demonstrates the `vsi` virtual server variable type.
+The following example shows the `vsi` virtual server variable type:

 ```terraform
 list(